patrickjames242/react-extend-components/README.md

 />
 ```

 Here we're 'plucking' certain props that were provided to the outermost component for use within our component.
 Whatever props you pass to the `props.pluck` function will be hidden from the underlying element.
-This will prevent pesky errors from react as well as prevent unexpected behavior if your prop names conflict with html attribute names.
+This will prevent pesky errors from React as well as prevent unexpected behavior if your prop names conflict with html attribute names.

 `props.pluck` must be called on every render, if on every render you'd want to hide the props from the underlying element.